gelftheshot/sorting_algorithms/README.md

 The `digit_count_sort` function is used to perform counting sort on each digit.
 It first finds the maximum element in the array to determine the range of counts.
 It then allocates the `count_array` and `temp` arrays.
 If the allocation fails, it frees any previously allocated memory and returns.

-GitHub Copilot: # Bitonic Sort Algorithm
+Bitonic Sort Algorithm
+106-bitonic_sort.c

-This repository contains a C implementation of the Bitonic Sort algorithm.
+this file contains a C implementation of the Bitonic Sort algorithm.

 ## Code Overview